openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 * An instance of Prometheus Operator managing Prometheus and Alertmanager statefulsets in the same namespace.
 * A [Grafana Operator](https://operatorhub.io/operator/grafana-operator)

-Once a `MonitoringStack` custom resource (CR) has been created, the operator will deploy the appropriate resources in the `MonitoringStackOperor`'s namespace based on how the stack is configured.
+Once a `MonitoringStack` custom resource (CR) has been created, the operator will deploy the appropriate resources in the `MonitoringStackOperator`'s namespace based on how the stack is configured.
 In a simple case, this might be:

 * a Prometheus CR
 * a Grafana CR and a Grafana Data Source CR
 * a Thanos Querier if the stack is configured for high availability

-In other cases, it might be just a Prometheus Agent deployment (forwarding only capabilities).
+In other cases, in next iterations of MonitoringStack Operator, with single option, it might deploy just a Prometheus Agent deployment (forwarding only capabilities).
+This will align with what will be needed in HyperShift, where we don't want or need a full-blown monitoring stack on every cluster.

 The `MonitoringStack` CRD is meant to be an abstraction over monitoring needs and requirements for a single tenant that specifies their needs.
 The underlying implementation is up to the MonitoringStackOperator.

 In this manner, managed service owners can simply create an instance of `MonitoringStack` alongside their services and delegate the provisioning and management of their monitoring stack to the operator.
+This can be done on runtime to e.g create email template for Alertmanager based on cluster data.

 An example `MonitoringStack` resource could look as follows: